Model in Image

 "loginServer": "contosoresourcegroup1610068510.azurecr.io",

 Use this value to sign in to the ACR instance.
-Note that because you are signing in with the az cli, you do not need a password because your identity is already conveyed by having done az login previously.
+Note that because you are signing in with the az CLI, you do not need a password because your identity is already conveyed by having done az login previously.

-$ export AKS_PERS_ACR=$(az acr show -n $ACR_NAME --query "loginServer" -o tsv)
+$ export LOGIN_SERVER=$(az acr show -n $ACR_NAME --resource-group $AKS_PERS_RESOURCE_GROUP --query "loginServer" -o tsv)

-$ az acr login --name $AKS_PERS_ACR
+$ az acr login --name $LOGIN_SERVER

 Successful output will include Login Succeeded.